oracle-devrel/cd3-automation-toolkit/docs/tabs.md

      4.1.   &nbsp; The versioning should be disabled.

-     4.2.   &nbsp; Specify the value in the format *RuleName::TimeAmount::TimeUnit::Retention Rule Lock Enabled*.Multiple rules are seperated by &nbsp; &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;newline in the same cell(\n is not supported).
+     4.2.   &nbsp; Specify the value in the format ```RuleName::TimeAmount::TimeUnit::Retention Rule Lock Enabled```.Multiple rules are seperated by newline in the same cell (\n is not supported).

      4.3.   &nbsp; Retention Rule Lock Enabled: The time format of the lock should be as per RFC standards.
-Ex: YYYY-MM-DDThh:mm:ssZ  (provide &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;the value only if you want to  have the time rule locked enabled).
+Ex: ```YYYY-MM-DDThh:mm:ssZ``` (provide the value only if you want to  have the time rule locked enabled).

      4.4.   &nbsp; TimeAmount: It should be number of Days/Years.
 Maximun value is 500.